The Investigation Team (Yu Narukami) | Shadows and Personas | Social Links and NPCs | Antagonists (The Killer)

 - I Just Want to Be Beautiful: A major theme of her Social Link.
 By the end Ai becomes a Reconstruction of the trope, as she realizes that true beauty is more than just fashion and good looks.

 - In Love with Love: This is a big point in her Social Link as it is revealed that she just wanted to be in a relationship.
-In fact, if you accept her when she first asks, the Link will just be a meaningless love relationship that will break up at Rank 9.
-However, keep yourself a friend and if you gain the right flags, she will fall in genuine love with you and can be a Love Interest.
+In fact, if you accept her when she first asks, the Link will be an empty loveless affair that either turns platonic or severs completely at Rank 9.
+However, keep yourself a friend and she can become a Love Interest for real later on.
 Trips up many a Casanova Wannabe player.

 - In-Series Nickname: The "Queen of Yasogami" or "Queen Ebihara" according to a couple of NPCs around the school.